 With that said, use a little SEO keyword checklist instead.
 And invest in a keyword researcher like Keysearch to help you out!
 I just invested into Keysearch a few months ago and holy moly, this super duper affordable online tool is a game-changer.
 And it’s under $20 a month!
 Totally worth it.

-Plus, if you want to get 20% off, bringing it down to under $15 a month, use my code “KSDISC”!
+Once you’re convinced of Keysearch and you want to get 20% off, bringing it down to under $15 a month, use my code “KSDISC”!

 Not Participating in Blog Collaborations